The Do’s & Don’ts of Closing and Renovating

 DO plan for delays and variables during the contract and closing process.
 Delays from the lender are one of the most common reasons a closing stalls.
 Condo and co-op board approvals can also add a month or more to your closing date, and you’ll still need approval from your city or town’s DOB.
 If you’re buying a single-family home, you’ll only need approval from the local DOB, so there’s one less step for you as the buyer.

-Your attorney should be looking at everything that can go wrong: debts or liens against the seller, judgments or mortgages against the home, damage to the home that occurs between contract signing and closing (a water leak, floor or wall damage, appliance issues, etc.), and if buying a condo or co-op, any fiscal problems in a building’s financial reports that might spook the lender.
+Your attorney should be looking at everything that can go wrong: debts or liens against the seller, judgments or mortgages against the home, damage to the home that occurs between contract signing and closing (a water leak, floor or wall damage, appliance issues, etc.).
+If buying a condo or co-op, watch for any fiscal problems in a building’s financial reports that might spook the lender.
 Hopefully, none of these issues will derail the closing altogether, but you won’t be able to begin any work until all signatures are in.

 Will you need accommodations?

 So to recap, when can you start truly planning your renovation?
-The correct answer in most cases is E!.
-Generally, you can start:
+The correct answer (in most cases) is E. This means that generally, you can start:

 If you’ve closed on a new place (congrats!) and are ready to find your general contractor, post your project on Sweeten to get started!